jcoliz/AzLogs.Ingestion/README.md

 <p align="center"><img src="https://github.com/jcoliz/AzLogs.Ingestion/raw/main/docs/images/Architecture.png" alt="System Architecture"></p>

 This is a very simple, focused sample.
-Our application sits at the center of the system, doing all the work.
+Our Azure Function application sits at the center of the system, doing all the work.
-It pulls data from an external source (here, weather.gov) then forwards it to a Log Analytics Workspace using a Data Collection Endpoint and Data Collection Rule.
+It periodically pulls data from an external source (here, weather.gov) then forwards it to a Log Analytics Workspace using a Data Collection Endpoint and Data Collection Rule.

-Although the application runs locally in this sample, it would be very simple to run it as an Azure Function regularly pumping the external data through the system.

 ## Prerequisites